alaasmagi/educode-backend/README.md

 ```bash
 dotnet run
 ```
-* user interface can be viewed from the web browser on the address the application provided in the terminal/cmd
+* The Admin UI can be viewed from the web browser on the address the application provided in the terminal/cmd

 ## Features
-* Users can calculate their salary based on different input types (e.g., gross salary, net salary, or employer's cost)
-* Additional parameters include pension contributions and unemployment insurance
-* The application takes into account Estonia’s unique tax-free income system
-* OpenAI provides a short description about the net salary
+* The Admin UI allows convenient management of the application's database.

 ## Design choices